ubirch/ubirch-iota-service/README.md

 You can find documentation about pyota here : https://media.readthedocs.org/pdf/pyota/develop/pyota.pdf

-##How to use this service :
+## How to use this service :

 1. Set up the elasticmq server : https://github.com/adamw/elasticmq

 2. Create a custom.conf so it looks like this :

         include classpath("application.conf")

         // What is the outside visible address of this ElasticMQ node
         // Used to create the queue URL (may be different from bind address!) node-address {
             protocol = http
             host = localhost
             port = 9324
             context-path = ""
         }

         rest-sqs {
             enabled = true
             bind-port = 9324
             bind-hostname = "0.0.0.0"
             // Possible values: relaxed, strict
             sqs-limits = strict
         }

         // Should the node-address be generated from the bind port/hostname
         // Set this to true e.g. when assigning port automatically by using port 0. generate-node-address = false

         queues {

           queue1 {
             defaultVisibilityTimeout = 10 seconds
             receiveMessageWait = 0 seconds
             deadLettersQueue {
                 name = "queue1-dead-letters"
                 maxReceiveCount = 10 // from 1 to 1000
             }
           }

             queue2 {
             defaultVisibilityTimeout = 10 seconds
             receiveMessageWait = 0 seconds
             deadLettersQueue {
                 name = "queue2-dead-letters"
                 maxReceiveCount = 10 // from 1 to 1000
             }
           }

             errorQueue {
             defaultVisibilityTimeout = 10 seconds
             receiveMessageWait = 0 seconds
             deadLettersQueue {
                 name = "errorQueue-dead-letters"
                 maxReceiveCount = 10 // from 1 to 1000
             }
           }

         }

 3. Run it with :